 On its own, the music instilled the play with a feeling of magic.
 But this production went a step further.
 The sets were seemingly too heavy for the actors to move until the waltz theme was played or hummed, and then the sets moved on their own.

 The best surprise of all was that Broadway superstar Brian Stokes Mitchell was playing the role of Don Pedro.
 The character doesn’t typically sing in Much Ado, so I could feel all the Broadway fanatics in the audience holding their breath when the famous “Sigh No More” number came on, in hopes that he would sing part of the song.
 At least I don’t think it was just me.
 The production did not disappoint.
-Not only did he sing part of the song, but he and Steel Burkhardt, the guitarist and other singer in the show, had a running competition about who could hold the note at the end of the song the longest!
+Not only did he sing part of the song, but he and Steel Burkhardt, the guitarist and other singers in the show, had a running competition about who could hold the note at the end of the song the longest!
 If you don’t want to watch Brian Stokes Mitchell’s entire interview, you can just watch him sing at around 2m 30sec.

 All in all, I couldn’t have asked for a better night or a better production, and I feel so fortunate for having gotten to go.